Monarchy in Quebec: The American Revolution

 The Royal Proclamation and Quebec Act were regarded by American colonists as two of the Intolerable Acts that were a catalyst for the American Revolution.
 But, the American hostility toward the spirit of those laws led most Québécois to reject the revolution; Quebec militiamen fought alongside British soldiers in repelling invasions by the republican revolutionaries and the residents of Montreal, which had fallen to General Richard Montgomery, did not take well to the American military presence, the Catholic clergy specifically asserting that the Quebec Act had given them what they wanted.
 Most of the peasant habitants, though, aided the Americans.

-Also seeking the protection of the Crown, some 10,000 refugees—who became known as United Empire Loyalists—fled the Thirteen Colonies during, and the United States after, the conflict in order to settle in Quebec on land promised to them by the King-in-Council.
+Also seeking the protection of the Crown, some 10,000 refugees—who became known as United Empire Loyalists—fled the Thirteen Colonies during, and the United States after, the conflict in order to settle in Quebec on land promised to them by the King-in-Council, much of it in what is today the Eastern Townships.
+It was Governor Carlton who officially applied the term United Empire Loyalist to these refugees and allowed them to use the post-nominal letters UE, stating "that it was his wish to put the mark of honour upon the families who had adhered to the unity of the Empire."

 Prince William Henry (later King William IV) visited Quebec in 1787, while in the Canadas in charge of his frigate, HMS Pegasus.
 He travelled as far inland as Cornwall (in present-day Ontario).
 While there, the Prince encouraged the United Empire Loyalists to settle the region that later made up Upper Canada.
 Nearby, he also received a reception from members of the First Nations communities.
+Of Quebec, the Prince wrote in a letter to his father, King George III, on 9 October 1787:

+"As for the Province of Canada, it vastly surpasses all the accounts I can give to Your Majesty of its magnitude, beauty, and fertility; the province in extent is larger than all of Europe; the views in the summer are magnificent and, where, in England, the eye commands a view of ten miles, in Canada, for many leagues, the corn and the sky appear to meet.
+The ground is rich and, if the industrious Englishman tilled it, instead of the lazy Canadian, it would be inestimable.
+The country about Quebec is vastly inferior in beauty and richness to that about Montreal.
+My time was too short this year to go higher up than Montreal; but, next summer, I shall most certainly proceed as far as possible."